-where k_m is the sediment-layer conductivity, p is the perimeter of the canal, and δ is the sediment-layer thickness.
-This equation is applicable for describing canal seepage only where a sediment layer exists, and only in the case of very fine grids will the adjacent grid cell provide a reasonable estimate of H_m .
+where $k_m$ is the sediment-layer conductivity, p is the perimeter of the canal, and $\delta$ is the sediment-layer thickness.
+This equation is applicable for describing canal seepage only where a sediment layer exists, and only in the case of a very fine grid will the adjacent grid cell provide a reasonable estimate of $H_m$ .
 In most canals in South Florida, a sediment layer does not exist on the sides of the canal and this is where most of the seepage occurs.
 In such cases, canal seepage in numerical models is best estimated using a reach transmissivity (Chin, 1991).
-In the reach transmissivity formulation, canal seepage, q_l , is expressed in the form where Γ is the reach transmissivity, H_i is the water-surface elevation in the canal segment, and H_m is the water-table elevation in the adjacent grid cell.
-Since the reach transmissivity, Γ , is a function of where H_m is measured, then Γ necessarily must be a function of the grid size.
+In the reach transmissivity formulation, canal seepage, $q_l$ , is expressed in the form where $\Gamma$ is the reach transmissivity, $H_i$ is the water-surface elevation in the canal segment, and $H_m$ is the water-table elevation in the adjacent grid cell.
+Since the reach transmissivity, $\Gamma$ , is a function of where $H_m$ is measured, then $\Gamma$ necessarily must be a function of the grid size.

-$$q_1 = \Gamma(H_i - H_m)$$
+$$q_l = \Gamma(H_i - H_m)$$

 Coupling of overland and ground-water flow in the RSM currently assumes continuity of head for the overland and ground-water domains, since there is only one head value computed for each waterbody.
-Other approaches exist to couple surface and subsurface flow, for example by assuming that the head in the overland and subsurface-flow domains can be different for a single finite-difference cell, which is the analogue of a waterbody in the RSM.
+Other approaches exist to couple surface and subsurface flow, for example by assuming that the head in the overland and subsurface-flow domains can be different in a single finite-difference cell (which is the analogue of a waterbody in the RSM).
 In that case, the overland and ground-water domains are linked by a fluid-flow term, similar to that currently used in the RSM to link a canal and a cell (see Equation 2.40 of the Theory Manual).
-The District modelers could explore the need to modify the RSM to use this other coupling approach.
-Coupling the overland and ground-water domains with this linking term, and computing two different head values, can produce simulations where the overland domain is recharging the ground-water domain or where ground water recharges the overland domain, as well as situations where there is ponding of surface water on top of an unsaturated zone.
-The documentation does not provide evidence that such exchange of flow between domains can be as readily simulated with the current RSM that assumes continuity of head between overland and ground-water domains.
-Discussions with the District modelers indicate that HPMs could be used to allow the simulation of ponding conditions, but that capability has not been demonstrated.
+The SFWMD modelers could explore the need for modifying the RSM to use this other coupling approach.
+Coupling the overland and ground-water domains with this linking term, and computing two different head values, can produce simulations in which the overland domain is recharging the groundwater domain, ground water recharges the overland domain, or where there is ponding of surface water on top of an unsaturated zone.
+The documentation does not provide evidence that such exchange of flow between domains can be as readily simulated with the current head continuity assumption in the RSM.
+Discussions with the SFWMD modelers indicate that HPMs could be used to allow the simulation of ponding conditions, but that capability has not been demonstrated.
 Another potential advantage of solving for two head values per waterbody is that different time steps could be used to solve the overland and ground-water flow equations, if needed.

-The District states that part of the reason overland and ground-water head discontinuity was not considered in the RSM development was to maintain compatibility with the previous application of the SFWMM.
+The SFWMD states that part of the reason overland and ground-water head discontinuity was not considered in the RSM development was to maintain compatibility with the previous application of the SFWMM.
 Progress in RSM development and the SFRSM application appears to be being hampered by the constraint to maintain SFWMM compatibility.
-Moreover, the justification presented in the District response to Panel concerns about the continuity of overland and ground-water head assumption seems to overemphasize the need for improved computational speed potentially at the expense of limiting RSM generic utility and/or properly replicating potential head differences in the SFRSM application.
+Moreover, the justification presented in the SFWMD response to Panel concerns about the continuity of overland and ground-water head assumption seems to overemphasize the need for improved computational speed potentially at the expense of RSM generic utility and/or proper replication of potential head differences in the SFRSM application.